dbt-labs/docs.getdbt.com/website/docs/docs/dbt-versions/release-notes/03-Oct-2023/dbt-deps-auto-install.md

 sidebar_position: 06
 ---

 The dbt Cloud IDE and dbt Cloud CLI now automatically installs `dbt deps` when your environment starts or when necessary.
 Previously, it would prompt you to run `dbt deps` during initialization.
-However, you still need to run `dbt deps` if you modify your `packages.yml` or `dependencies.yml` file.

 This improved workflow is available to all multi-tenant dbt Cloud users (Single-tenant support coming next week) and applies to dbt versions.

+However, you should still run the `dbt deps` command in these situations:

+- When you make changes to the `packages.yml` or `dependencies.yml` file.
+- When you update the package version in the `packages.yml` or `dependencies.yml` file.
+(From dbt v1.7 or higher)
+- If you edit the `dependencies.yml` file and the number of packages remains the same, run `dbt deps`.
+(Note that this is a known bug dbt Labs will fix in the future.)